-The national average cost for a brake booster pressure sensor replacement in 2023 is $104
+The national cost for a brake booster pressure sensor replacement with CarAdvise in 2024 is between $104 and $228 with an average of $165.

 What is a brake booster pressure sensor and how does it work?